jbcarreon123/Win11CompChk/README.md

 ## Execution Time of Index Mode (on HDD) [Win11CompChk v5.1.0]
 ![ywKx8AFmvf](https://user-images.githubusercontent.com/86447165/132702265-423e1263-8859-4c7e-8bc1-47ae7241dce2.gif)

+## Repositories that helped so Win11CompChk will be made
+- rcmaehl/WhyNotWin11 (WhyNotWin11?
+Yes!
+You heard it right!
+I used some WhyNotWin11 source to make this.)
+- *There is no other repositories that helped to make this*

 ```
 Windows and Windows 11 are trademark of Microsoft Inc.
 Win11CompChk are not endorsed or affiliated by Microsoft Inc.